-NOTICE IS HEREBY GIVEN THAT the 1998 Annual Meeting of Stockholders of Diamond Offshore Drilling, Inc., a Delaware corporation (the "Company"), will be held at The Regency Hotel, 540 Park Avenue, New York, New York 10021 on Wednesday, May 13, 1998 at 11:30 a.m., local time (the "Annual Meeting") for the following purposes:
+NOTICE IS HEREBY GIVEN THAT the 1999 Annual Meeting of Stockholders of Diamond Offshore Drilling, Inc., a Delaware corporation (the "Company"), will be held at The Regency Hotel, 540 Park Avenue, New York, New York 10021 on Wednesday, May 12, 1999 at 11:30 a.m., local time (the "Annual Meeting") for the following purposes:

-- (1) To elect six directors, each to serve until the next annual meeting of stockholders and until their respective successors are elected and qualified or until their earlier resignation or removal; - (2) To ratify the appointment of independent certified public accountants for the Company and its subsidiaries; - (3) To consider and vote upon the approval and adoption of an amendment to the Restated Certificate of Incorporation of the Company that would increase the number of authorized shares of common stock, par value \$.01 per share, of the Company ("Common Stock") from 200 million to 500 million (the "Amendment"); and - (4) To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.
+- (1) To elect six directors, each to serve until the next annual meeting of stockholders and until their respective successors are elected and qualified or until their earlier resignation or removal; - (2) To ratify the appointment of independent certified public accountants for the Company and its subsidiaries; and - (3) To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-The Company has fixed the close of business on March 17, 1998 as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments thereof.
-Stockholders who execute proxies solicited by the Board of Directors of the Company retain the right to revoke them at any time; unless so revoked, the shares of Common Stock represented by such proxies will be voted at the Annual Meeting in accordance with the directions given therein.
-If a stockholder does not specify a choice on such stockholder's proxy, the proxy will be voted FOR the nominees for director named in the attached Proxy Statement, FOR the ratification of the appointment of the independent certified public accountants for the Company and its subsidiaries named in such Proxy Statement and FOR the Amendment.
+The Company has fixed the close of business on March 15, 1999 as the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments thereof.
+Stockholders who execute proxies solicited by the Board of Directors of the Company retain the right to revoke them at any time; unless so revoked, the shares of common stock represented by such proxies will be voted at the Annual Meeting in accordance with the directions given therein.
+If a stockholder does not specify a choice on such stockholder's proxy, the proxy will be voted FOR the nominees for director named in the attached Proxy Statement and FOR the ratification of the appointment of the independent certified public accountants for the Company and its subsidiaries named in such Proxy Statement.
 The list of stockholders of the Company may be examined at the offices of Loews Corporation at 667 Madison Avenue, New York, New York 10021.